Software designed to help emerging VC and PE firms growFIND OUT MORE

 Fund accounting teams need a better solution.

-Because the entities are connected in the system through a capital call chain, creating a ledger activity at one level kicks off a single continuous and automated process that kicks off corresponding ledger activities at each level in the structure, based on correct ownership percentages.
+Because the entities are connected in the system through a capital call chain, creating a ledger activity at one level kicks off a single continuous and automated process that generates corresponding ledger activities at each level in the structure, based on correct ownership percentages.

-When interest income comes in on the lowest level, the Albion Water debt investment, Allvue’s solution can automatically create entries that need to be posted at each level of the structure for review and approval.
+When interest income comes in on the lowest level (the Albion Water debt investment example), Allvue’s solution can automatically create entries that need to be posted at each level of the structure for review and approval.